Missooni/CC/README.md

 # ComputerCraft Code Snippets
-Standalone programs and/or APIs I've made for ComputerCraft
+Standalone programs and/or libraries I've made for ComputerCraft